composer/composer/doc/01-basic-usage.md

 >
 > When it finds the right package, either in Packagist or in a repo you've specified,
 > it then uses the versioning features of the package's VCS (i.e., branches and tags)
-> to attempt to find the best match for the version you've specified.
+> to attempt to find the best match for the version constraint you've specified.
 Be sure to read
 > about versions and package resolution in the [versions article](articles/versions.md).

 > **Note:** If you're trying to require a package but Composer throws an error